Guitarbum722/repos/README.md

-# echo-ip
+# repo-count
-Sends a request to httpbin.org and returns the caller's IP address.
+Sends a request to the github `Users` API and returns the public repository count for the specified user.